aristicocruze/bloggy-ai/README.md

 # bloggy-ai
-Generate cool blogs topics using AI
+Generate cool blog topics using AI

+Did you run out of ideas when writing a post?
+Use our tools to generate a blog post template of any topic using AI  so you have a base to start from.